STARSENSE EXPLORER™ DX 130AZ SMARTPHONE APP-ENABLED NEWTONIAN REFLECTOR TELESCOPE

 High Quality Altazimuth Mount with Slow Motion Control

 An ultra-stable altazimuth mount provides a sturdy foundation for StarSense Explorer DX.
 Slip clutches and geared slow motion controls in both axes help you move the telescope smoothly and zero in your target.
-As celestial objects appear to drift across the night sky, you’ll be able to follow them with just a turn of the knobs.
+As celestial objects appear to drift across the night sky, you’ll be able to follow them with just a few turns of the knobs.
 It’s all anchored by an adjustable, full-height tripod.

 Dazzling Views with High Quality Optics